0xadri/notes-js/__do_01_node_aws_gitlab_docker.md

 5. Go to "Properties" tab, "Static website hosting" section, open the URL -> this should work!

 If you have a 403 error, you missed a step related to permissions.

+**4. CloudFront Domain Creation**

+1. CloudFront -> Create Distribution -> select "Free", click "Next"
+2. Distribution Name: add something, click "next"
+3. "Origin" section, click "Browse S3", select relevant bucket - you can otherwise just paste the URL of the bucket (i.e. mycoolbucket.s3.us-east-1.amazonaws.com) - then, click "next"
+4. "Enable security" screen, click again "next"
+5. "Review and create" screen, click on "Create Distribution"
+6. Main page of the relevant distribution -> "Last modified" section: "Deploying" underneath -> after 5min it'll show a time and date, go to next step below
+7. Check: Main page of the relevant distribution -> under "Distribution domain name", this is the URL to check in your web browser
+8. Error: If you see an XML document instead of your web page -> go to "General" tab -> click "edit" -> Default root object, write "index.html" -> click "Save changes"

+If you ever need to clear the cache: Go to "Invalidations" tab -> click "Create Invalidation" -> under "Add object path" type "/*" -> click "create invalidation"

 -------------------------------------------------------